 The following table identifies the sections of the approved standard that shall be added, retired, or revised when this standard is implemented.
-If the drafting team is recommending revisions, those changes are identified in bold blue with underlining for additions and for deletions in bold red with a strikeout.
+If the drafting team is recommending revisions, those changes are identified in boldthe retirement or revision of a requirement, that text is blue with underlining for additions and for deletions in bold red with a strikeout.